lhshonda/rannsoknir/basin/String Class (Java).md

- The instances of this class, i.e. [[Objects (CS)|objects]], hold text and extra details such as length.
+ The instances of this class, i.e. [[Object (CS)|objects]], hold text and extra details such as length.
 The internal structure of the class is not relevant to the programmer, rather, the point of interest lies within the

 ```java
 public class StringExample {